-DC Comics, Inc. is one of the Big Two comic book publishers active in the United States today, the other being Marvel Comics.
-The publishing unit of DC Entertainment, itself a wholly-owned subsidiary of Warner Bros., it's one of the largest and oldest comic book publishing companies in the world.
-Most of its material has relied steadfastly on "The World's Greatest Super Heroes" throughout its history, with such iconic names such as Superman, Batman, Wonder Woman, The Flash, Green Lantern, along with an enormous supporting cast of alliances, rogue's galleries, task forces, crime syndicates, and oddities holding its banner high.
+DC Comics, Inc. are one of the Big Two comic book publishers active in the United States today, the other being Marvel Comics.
+The publishing unit of DC Entertainment, itself a wholly-owned subsidiary of Warner Bros. (and, in turn, itself a part of Warner Bros.
+Discovery), it's one of the largest, oldest, and most well-known comic book publishing companies in the world.
+Most of its material has relied steadfastly on "The World's Greatest Super-Heroes" throughout its history, with such iconic names such as Superman, Batman, Wonder Woman, The Flash, Green Lantern, along with an enormous supporting cast of allies, rogue's galleries, task forces, crime syndicates, and oddities holding its banner high.

 To tell the history of this storied company and its exploits would arguably take as much time to explain DC's extensive universe.
 As an alternative, this is our attempt.

 DC began as Detective Comics, Inc in 1937, to publish a crime-themed Anthology Comic, Detective Comics, which introduced Batman in issue 27.
-In 1938, the company launched a second title, Action Comics, starring Superman.
+In 1938, the company launched a second title, Action Comics, by Jerry Siegel and Joe Shuster, starring Superman.
 Detective Comics merged with National Allied Publications and All-American Publications in 1944 to form National Comics; however, due to the appearance of their logo, the company was popularly known as DC Comics, and eventually formally adopted that as its name.

 Detective Comics' superheroes proved popular in the 1940s, but with the end of World War II, the genre entered a decline.
 National Comics managed to hold on during The Interregnum by diversifying into westerns, humour, romance, and scifi, as well as some crime and horror titles which were innocuous enough to escape being censored by The Comics Code.

 In the 1970s, after Marvel's Comics Code-defying anti-drug Spider-Man story, DC jumped on the bandwagon with a slew of 'relevant', social-issue-tackling superhero stories.
 Most famously, Green Lantern and Green Arrow took a trip across America, fighting such issues as drug use and broken homes.
 Furthermore, Jack Kirby, the other major co-creator of the Marvel Universe, signed up to create The Fourth World comics such as The New Gods and Mister Miracle.
-Unfortunately, these titles were ahead of their time and Kirby eventually returned to Marvel in the mid 1970s.
+Unfortunately, these titles were ahead of their time: the original GL/GA series was cancelled and eventually revived with a more escapist tone and Kirby's titles all cancelled and he eventually returned to Marvel in the mid 1970s.

-In addition, DC took a chance on some of the talent from Britain and gave some of the promising talents, such as Alan Moore, Grant Morrison, and Brian Bolland, a shot at their lesser titles.
-The result was an explosion of astounding creativity that signaled the comic book version of The British Invasion.
+In addition, DC took a chance on some of the talent from Britain and gave some of the promising talents, such as Alan Moore, Grant Morrison, and Brian Bolland, a shot at their lesser titles, such as Saga of the Swamp Thing.
+The result was an explosion of astounding creativity that signalled the comic book version of The British Invasion.
 Mainstream comics would never be the same.

 - The DCU (Main comics)